 Brilliantly being: a quintessential ball of leaving and staying

 I am doing a daily exercise (Melodie Beattie) where I give thanks for things I might normally resist.
-I wake, self-reflect as a way to see what is meaningful, and within thirty minutes begin writing.
+I wake, self-reflect as a way to see what is meaningful, and within thirty minutes, begin writing.
 Then I exchange my list of gratitudes by email with a partner who also writes a list.
 After reading my list, a partner writes back something like, “I’m here.
 I’m listening,” as a witness rather than someone with an opinion, solution, or suggestion.

 I'm grateful.

-I’m grateful a friend shares this from an Anne Lamott story, “A writer is like the person holding the lantern while the kid is digging for treasure.”
+I’m grateful a friend shares this from an Anne Lamott story, “A writer is like a person holding the lantern while the kid is digging for treasure.”
 I’m the lantern holder.
 If I just hold my lantern (stay present), I’ll recognize the treasure.

 I’m also the kid.
 I don't know what the treasure is going to be, but I’ll know gold when I see it.
 It's kind of like something coming into my mind as insight or an unexpected encounter.

-Leaving is glorious.
+Leaving is a big adventure.
 Tell the world!

 I don’t cross.